Lucile Randon: Health and longevity

 Randon was blind and used a wheelchair from the early 2010s.
 In January 2021, she tested positive for SARS-CoV-2 in an outbreak at her retirement home.
 She was asymptomatic and tested negative days before her 117th birthday, making her the oldest known survivor of the COVID-19 pandemic.

 After the death of Honorine Rondello on 19 October 2017, she became the oldest living person in France.
 When she turned 115 in 2019, Pope Francis sent her a personal letter and blessed rosary.
 In 2021, she said she was happy at her home, although she wished to join her grandparents and brother André in heaven.

 On her 118th birthday in February 2022, Randon received a birthday note from the French president, Emmanuel Macron.
 On 19 April 2022, she became the world's oldest verified living person after the death of Kane Tanaka.
 She felt this was a "sad honour", saying: "I feel I would be better off in heaven, but the good Lord doesn't want me yet."
-At that time she was reported to still eat chocolate and drink a glass of wine each day.
+At that time, she was reported to still eat chocolate and drink a glass of wine each day.

-Randon died in her sleep at her nursing home in Toulon on 17 January 2023, at the age of 118 years and 340 days, the fourth-oldest verified person ever.
-Maria Branyas then became the world's oldest validated living person.
+Randon died in her sleep from natural causes at her nursing home on 17 January 2023 at the age of 118 years and 340 days as the fourth-oldest verified person ever.
+Following her death, Maria Branyas became the world's oldest validated living person.